dizhaky/ZepCloud/apps/hetzner-m365-rag/README_DEPLOYMENT_READY.md

 ---

-## 🚀 YOU'RE READY TO DEPLOY!
+## 🚀 YOU'RE READY TO DEPLOY

-**Everything is prepared.
-Just complete the 2 critical actions above and order your server.**
+## Everything is prepared.
+Just complete the 2 critical actions above and order your server.

 **Estimated Total Time to Production:** 3-4 hours (mostly waiting for server)